AdaCore/spark2014/docs/ug/getting_started.rst

 illustration.

 As a prerequisite, it is assumed that the |SPARK| tools have already been installed.
+As a minimum you should install:

+ - |GNATprove|
+ - GPS.

-For more information on how to do this see the "AdaCore Installation Procedures" under GNAT Tracker.
+Note that GPS is not strictly required for |SPARK| as all the commands can be invoked from the command line, but the instructions in this section assume that GPS is being used.
+For more information on how to install the tools see "AdaCore Installation Procedures" under the "Download" tab in GNAT Tracker, or contact AdaCore for further advice.

 The key tools that we will use in this example are |GNATprove| and GPS.
 To begin with, launch GPS with a new default project and check that the